 Before installing any transfer equipment, check if the existing car seats can be adjusted to assist in transferring.

 Who you can talk to

 Another source for information is your vehicle converter.
 They will need to inspect your car to determine what seating and other modifications will be suitable.
-For example, if you are planning to drive the car, an adjustable steering column can provide you with more room to transfer from wheelchair to car seat.
+For example, if you’ll be driving rather than a passenger, an adjustable steering column can provide you with more room to transfer from wheelchair to car seat.

-There is a variety of portable transfer products that can be used in your car, making them more affordable and easier to use across multiple cars.
+There are a variety of portable transfer products that can be used in your car, making them more affordable and easier to use across multiple cars.

 Transfer handles: Transfer handles give the user something to hold on to as they enter and exit the car.
 These handles are added and removed to the lock on an open car doorframe, though may not be compatible with some car models.

 Transfer straps: These straps help the wheelchair user lift and support themselves during transfer.
 Transfer straps are looped over windows or on door grab handles.

 High-density foam pillows: These can help create a firm, even base on an existing car seat.
 They also provide extra support while transferring or travelling.